qasar/qasar.github.io/books.md

 <p>Jiddu Krishnamurti</p>

 <p>About 1/4 of the way into this book I was really wondering if I could make it through what seemed like ramblings; a guru with more style than substance.
-Krishnamurthi explains, in painstaking detail concepts that are seemingly very simple but simultaneously deeply profound.
+Krishnamurthi explains, in painstaking detail, concepts that are seemingly very simple but simultaneously deeply profound.
 I realized many assumptions are so ossified in our minds, that one can barely recognize their existence.
 Upon completion, I closed the book and saw the quote on the back cover: "Truth is a pathless land" and was finally beginning to understand what that means.</p>

 </div>
 <hr>